-If you want to use a custom ICC profile on another computer running Capture One, you can simply import the profile.
+If you want to use a custom ICC profile on another computer running Capture One, you can manually import the profile as described below.

-In the Applications folder, where Capture One is installed, right-click on the application and select Show Package Contents.
-Then navigate to Contents/Frameworks/ImageCore.framework/Versions/A/Resources/Profiles/Input
+In the Applications folder, right-click on Capture One and select Show Package Contents

 Navigate to C:/Program Files/CaptureOne (or Phase One)/Capture One [version]/Color Profiles/DSLR

 2. Restart Capture One and go to Color tool tab -> Base Characteristics -> ICC Profile and press Show All from the dropdown menu.
 Then click on the dropdown menu again and find your custom ICC profile in the camera model list.

 NOTE: If you do not follow the naming convention, the ICC profile will still be available but you will need to select it from Other rather than under the camera name.

 Question 2.
 How to install ICC profiles for printers or specific output?